enkidevs/curriculum/zapier/introduction/first-zap/zap-editor-2.md

 Note: Zapier adds a lot of permissions[1] to your account, so if you don't feel comfortable you should check the entire list and decide if you want to go further or not.
 In the off chance that you do not, you can always choose another app to integrate.

-For this example, we want to receive a direct message every time someone edits the `"Has Access?"` column.
+For this example, we want to receive a direct message every time someone edits the `Has Access?` column.

 In the next screen you will encounter a lot of fields that need to be completed.

-For now, focus on completing the ones tagged as `'required'`, as these are the only ones needed for your zap to work:
+For now, focus on completing the ones tagged as `required`, as these are the only ones needed for your zap to work:
-1. `'To Username'`
+1. `To Username`
     - the user that will receive the message
     - select users found in the workspace using a dropdown menu
     - for this example, we will select our own username
-2. `'Message Text'`
+2. `Message Text`
     - the message that will be send on each update
-    - we will use `'A new person has gained access to your base!'`
+    - we will use `A new person has gained access to your base!`

 ![slack-fields](https://img.enkipro.com/146b9912b46841a8be332a458a218f07.png)